 Melissa K. Has watched my dog Riley(12 year old toy poodle) for nearly every vacation I’ve ever been on.
 Melissa is very knowledgeable about all pets.
 She has treated Riley like one of her own, and has even given him back to me with healthy treats.
 Riley is older and I wouldn’t just trust him with anyone.
-She even sent me pictures of him while I was away with cute captions, like ...
+She even sent me pictures of him while I was away with cute captions, like “hey mom” and ...

 With total confidence I recommend Melissa .She is extremely capable& reliable.She has a unique quality of connecting with animals.She also has a great deal of knowledge regarding nutrition& general health of our pets.Anyone entrusting Melissa with the care of their family member will be making a good choice.

 Melissa is the ultimate dog sitter you can expect.
 She is professional, responsible and trustworthy.
 We have used Melissa for the last 2.5 years for our two dogs and she is the BEST dog sitter we had (by far).
 Needless to say that our dogs love her and we know that they are in very good hands while we are away.

 My life has always been about dogs.